Parents as Partners

 We believe that when our students participate together with their families in learning experiences, worship and communal holiday celebrations, they get more out of them, make more friends and simply have more fun.
 In all our programs, we create an environment in which families can explore Judaism together while forging strong connections to the Emanu-El community.

-All are welcome at this inspirational and uplifting prayer service, which is led by our clergy, Religious School Director Saul Kaiserman, and members of our Religious School faculty.
+All are welcome at this inspirational and uplifting prayer service, which is led by our clergy, Scholar in Residence Saul Kaiserman, and members of our Religious School faculty.
 Shabbat Kodesh provides a stirring opportunity for families to connect through worship and builds upon the values and curriculum offered at the Religious School.
 Relatives and friends are welcome.
 We also welcome prospective families interested in applying to our school.
 Services are always followed by a family dinner.
 Click here for more on Shabbat Kodesh.

 RELIGIOUS SCHOOL DINNERS

 Throughout the school year we hold Shabbat dinners open to temple families and their guests.
 These dinners provide an opportunity for our community to meet and socialize.
 Dinners are appropriate for all age groups, and age-appropriate activities for the students (such as mitzvah projects, art activities, storytelling, and games) are offered at each dinner.
 The fee per family (up to two adults and any number of children) is $45 before the deadline and $65 after the deadline.
 Teens (eighth through 12th graders), if unaccompanied by an adult: $15 each.
 Additional Adults: $18 each.
 Check the calendar our next Family Dinner.

 Temple Emanu-El periodically organizes a trip to Israel that is designed to be equally appropriate for adults and kids, family and friends.
 We explore Israel from the Negev Desert to the Golan Heights, from Jerusalem to Tel Aviv, and everywhere in-between.
 The next Israel trip will be announced soon.